CHAPTER 13

 Article 13.19: Modifications and Rectifications of Annex

-- A Party shall notify any proposed modification or rectification (modification) to its Schedule to Annex 13-A by circulating a notice in writing to the other Parties through the overall contact points designated under Article 30.5 (Agreement Coordinator and Contact Points).
+1. A Party shall notify any proposed modification or rectification (modification) to its Schedule to Annex 13-A by circulating a notice in writing to the other Party through the Agreement Coordinator designated under Article 30.5 (Agreement Coordinator and Contact Points).
 A Party shall provide compensatory adjustments for a change in coverage if necessary to maintain a level of coverage comparable to the coverage that existed prior to the modification.
 The Party may include the offer of compensatory adjustment in its notice.

-- A Party is not required to provide compensatory adjustments to the other Parties if the proposed modification concerns one of the following:
+1. A Party is not required to provide compensatory adjustments to the other Party if the proposed modification concerns one of the following:

 (a) a procuring entity over which the Party has effectively eliminated its control or influence in respect of covered procurement by that procuring entity; or